#INTERNATIONAL WOMEN’S DAY

 How do you see ‘Children’ as the future torch bearers and the need to recruit them early into cycling?

 Moms are the key bike influencers right now, especially when it comes to the utility of cargo and eCargo bikes.
 All the kids need to become pedaling torch bearers is to grow up seeing it and doing it with their mom as a matter of routine.
 Make biking their “norm” and it’ll be harder for them to bother with the hassles and expense of a car.

-If you were given one magical power, how would you use it?
+If Andrea Learned is assigned one magical power, how would she use it?

 I would like to stop the world for an hour, and make sure everyone had an ebike and that it was a glorious day wherever they lived, and that they all got the chance to just ride safely with their friends and neighbors – the impact would be my reward.
 Just that sort of reminder about returning to the joy of the bike would be an amazing thing to be able to “gift” to the world.